bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product images

-You can query the images for products.
-The default image is a product's thumbnail image.
+Query the images for products.
+Note that the default image is a thumbnail for the product.

 The following example retrieves the first two images and the default image for the specified product: